Articles of Incorporation and Rules

 3. The Chairperson shall decide all matters other than those determined by law, the Articles of Incorporation, these Bylaws and the General Meeting of Representatives

-Article 2 Representatives who actually attend the general meeting of representatives shall have their qualifications confirmed at the reception desk of the general meeting venue in a manner determined by the union and shall be issued a representative certificate.
+Article 2 A delegate who actually attends a general meeting shall have their eligibility verified at the reception desk of the general meeting venue in accordance with the method prescribed by the union and be issued a delegate certificate.

 2. An agent delegated by a representative pursuant to Article 65 of the Articles of Incorporation shall submit a power of attorney signed or stamped by the representative to the Union at the reception desk of the venue of the general meeting of representatives, have his/her qualifications confirmed, and be issued an agent certificate by the Union